 Bathhouses sprung up in major cities, but showers in American homes took a little longer to catch on.
 Part of this lag was the difficulties of enforcing plumbing-related laws like New York's Tenement House Act — in 1940, according to the census, a full 44% of American homes still didn't have a bathtub or a shower connected to running water.
 As the 20th century moved forward, and access to running water became more of a given, especially for Americans leaving cities and moving to single-family homes in the suburbs, the shower became not just more palatable but a regular part of bathroom design.
 In 1954, Challenge: The Magazine of Economic Affairs postulated in a story on the plumbing industry that the industry "confidently predicts that the day is not far off when a bathroom and bathtub (with shower) will become a necessary adjunct to every bedroom in the home."

 Design, too, caught up with the interest in showering — in 1927, Kohler became the first company to introduce matching bathroom fixtures.
 Looking at plumbing fixture advertisements from the 20th century, showers slowly started to be integrated into bathtub suites, which is how we got the elaborate showers (rainforest-themed!
 Individual shower heads for five people!
-Light shows powered by water!) installed in many homes today.
+Water-powered light shows as you bathe!) installed in many homes today.

 While most of New York's public bathhouses have closed, there's still plenty of evidence that ample bathing space isn't always a given — see, for example, the number of apartments that come with showers ... in the kitchen.